 What is the difference between a Sports Chiropractor & a Regular Chiropractor?

-Training to be a Sports Chiropractor typically encompasses treating and evaluation not only the spine but other area of the body such as the extremities (arm, hand, foot, ankle, knee shoulder, etc).
-In addition, we have knowledge of various assessment tools, rehabilitation of injuries, and take on advanced knowledge of soft tissue skills.
+Training to be a Sports Chiropractor typically encompasses treating and evaluating not only the spine but another area of the body such as the extremities (arm, hand, foot, ankle, knee shoulder, etc).
+In addition, Sports Chiropractors have knowledge of various assessment tools, rehabilitation of injuries, and take on advanced knowledge of soft tissue skills.

-Often times, Sport Chiropractors will have more of an individualized approach and your treatment times will likely be a longer duration that the average Chiropractic visit because they will use techniques and methods other than the adjustment as its only resource.
+Oftentimes, Sports Chiropractors will have more of an individualized approach and your treatment times will likely be a longer duration than the average Chiropractic visit because they will use techniques and methods other than the adjustment as its only resource.

 Who Uses a Sports Chiropractor?